Localization of two-dimensional quantum walks defined by generalized Grover coins: Localization of two dimensional four state quantum walks with generalized Grover coins

-Next we plot the total time-average probabilities in Figure \ref{fig3} for canonical initial coin states when the coin operator is in $(P_{(23)}\Z_1)_\theta,$ for different values of $\theta$ obtained by discretizing the interval $(-\pi, \pi)$ into $400$ equidistant points.
-Observe that, $\overline{P}_\infty(\psi_S),S\in\{R,L,U,D\}$ are symmetric with respect to the vertical axis $\theta=0$ and the time-average probability decreases or increases depending on the initial coin state when $|\theta|$ increases.
-Obviously, the DTQWs defined by these generalized Grover coins localize at the vertex $(0,0)$ of the infinite lattice.
+Next we plot the total time-averaged probabilities in Figure \ref{fig3} for canonical initial coin states when the coin operator is in $Z_\theta,$ for different values of $\theta$ obtained by discretizing the interval $[-\pi, \pi]$ into $400$ equidistant points.
+Observe that, $\overline{P}_\infty ((0,0);\psi_S(0)), S\in\{R,L,U,D\}$ are symmetric with respect to the vertical axis $\theta=0$ and the time-averaged probability decreases or increases depending on the initial coin state when $|\theta|$ increases.
+Obviously, the DTQWs defined by these generalized Grover coins with the canonical initial coin states localize at the vertex $(0,0)$ of the infinite lattice.